top of page

 A Quick Note on Narrative Theory

-He tells me that he’s just working on himself right now.
-Despite my initial gut response to assume he’s avoiding his feelings and hiding behind menial projects, for a second, in my mind, I humor the notion.
+Johnny tells me that he’s just working on himself right now.
+My gut response is to assume he’s avoiding his feelings and hiding behind the false myth; productivity leads to enlightenment.
+I humor him.

 “How are you working on The Self?”
 I ask Johnny.